DiSSCo/dissco.github.io/ALICE.md

 ## Workflow
 **Getting Started**
-This workflow assumes that the ALICE stage have been set-up.
+This workflow assumes that the ALICE stage has already been set-up.
 More information about the camera arrangement can be found in the [ALICE paper](https://doi.org/10.31219/osf.io/s2p73)

 **Pre-Digitisation Curation**
 ![ALICE PreDigitisation Curation workflow](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/ALICEPreDig.PNG?raw=true)